department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/user-research.md

 ### Participant thank-yous

-The DSVA team thanks research participants for their time with $25 Amazon digital giftcards (or direct payment through PayPal).
+The DSVA team thanks participants for the time they spend in our research studies.
+We thank participants for one-hour research sessions with $50 Amazon digital giftcards or payment to Paypal account or via paper check.
 We encourage your team to do the same.

 * **Note**: don't refer to participant thank-yous as "payments" or as "paying participants."